 Employee engagement is the extent to which employees feel motivated and committed to your company.
-And in today’s organizations, employee engagement is too often overlooked — especially in those with a frontline presence.
+But in today’s organizations — especially in those with a frontline presence — employee engagement is too often overlooked.

 - High employee turnover